Computing

 Online Safety

-Creating a safe ICT learning environment includes three main elements at this school:
+Creating a safe Computing learning environment includes three main elements at this school:

 Online-Safety is recognised as an essential aspect of strategic leadership in this school and the headteacher, with the support of governors, aims to embed safe practices into the culture of the school.
 The headteacher ensures that the Policy is implemented and compliance with the Policy monitored.
-The responsibility for Online-Safety has been designated to a member of the senior management team.
 Online Safety is centre stage every year during Safer Internet Day, but it is taught througout the year and embedded in all our practice.
 We have termly assemblies and offer parent meetings and workshops regularly.

 Useful links